Prog-QAOA: Framework for resource-efficient quantum optimization through classical programs: Discussion and Conclusion

 Our results could be expanded in several vital ways.
 First of all, it would be interesting to provide similar circuits for other problems to investigate the limitations of the proposed approach.
-In particular, we believe Quadratic Assignment Problem may be an interesting next problem to consider.
+In particular, we believe the Quadratic Assignment Problem may be an interesting next problem to consider.
 Our preliminary analysis suggests that while providing the trade-off between the number of qubits and depth is not challenging with the tools developed in this paper, optimizing both cost metrics simultaneously requires a more elaborate investigation.
 After an in-depth investigation of other optimization problems, one may consider designing a quantum-classical programming language, which will be able to compile the given pseudocodes into efficient quantum circuits.
 Such software not only would allow simple generation of near-optimal, or at least efficient quantum circuits, but it also would greatly reduce the difficulty in implementing real-world problems into a quantum computer.
-Taking into account that a deep understanding of low-level details of quantum computing may impose an entry barrier for the researchers from different domains, a high-level abstraction would facilitate the engagement of practitioners in the field.
+Taking into account that a deep understanding of low-level details of quantum computing may impose an entry barrier for researchers from different domains, a high-level abstraction would facilitate the engagement of practitioners in the field.
+Eventually, this will lead to a need for a good overview of implementations of various primitives, either of logical operations (AND, OR), arithmetic operations (addition, multiplication, etc.) or more advanced data structures oriented primitives (database searching, sorting).
+We proposed and designed some of the primitives like equality, AND (multi-controlled Toffoli), controlled copy, or arithmetic operations.
+At the same time it is clear that such a list is far from being complete, especially when considering compilation for limited connectivity, or when combining those primitives by SWAP networks like ones introduced in the paper.
+Standarizing and gathering the most widely applicable primitives would be useful for easy and effective design of Prog-QAOA circuits.
 Finally, one could analyze the quality of the developed framework on existing or near-future quantum hardware to assess its noise-robustness.